batteries-included/batteries-included/static/src/content/post/open-source-payoff.md

 potentially a developer with experience in Go.
 Now the team moves to develop dashboards in [Grafana](https://grafana.com/).
-Set up in under a day is no problem, but the troubleshooting to get accurate reporting takes weeks plus learning their language in River.
+Set up in under a day is no problem, but the troubleshooting to get accurate reporting takes weeks plus learning their language, River.
 Final step, observability for the DevOps team such as with OpenTelemetry.
-You’ll need to bring in your Java developer plus a few more weeks of setup.
+You’ll need to bring in a Java developer plus a few more weeks of setup.

 As the developer navigates through setting up SSL for secure access, configuring data collectors, and ensuring compatibility across the board, the complexity and